Annual Responsive Grant Programs

 The Maine Health Access Foundation offers two responsive grant programs: Systems Improvement and Innovation Grants (SIIRG) and Community Responsive Grants (CRG).
 These programs are offered annually and provide project-based funding for initiatives that are responsive to needs identified by people in communities across the state.

-The CRG program is intended to respond to community needs, address emerging opportunities, test innovative approaches or new ideas, or implement programs informed by the experience of communities on how to address barriers to achieving health equity.
+CRG projects focus on changing policies, practices, and perceptions that create barriers to health care and good health and respond to community needs, address emerging opportunities, test innovative approaches or new ideas, or implement programs informed by the experiences of communities on how to address barriers to achieving health equity.

 Projects funded through this program have leadership from the communities’ facing inequities in health access or outcomes and community members play a central role in developing and implementing the solutions proposed.